Empowering Student Voices

 Now in its 30th year, the Counseling Psychology annual Diversity Conference has explored intersectionality and advocacy, marginalized communities, creating a climate of inclusion, culturally conscious research and practice, building bridges, privilege, barrier awareness, social justice and multiculturalism, and invisible identities, among others.
 This free, student-run conference is open to all students, faculty, and community members to attend all or part of the day.

-At the 30th annual Diversity Conference, hear from local activists promoting equitable access to critical resources for people from marginalized communities, including speakers from BirthNet, Free Food Fridge Albany, and more.
-The event takes place on Friday, March 8, 2024 at the Washington Avenue branch of the Albany Public Library.
+The 30th annual Diversity Conference on March 8, 2024, featured local activists promoting equitable access to critical resources for people from marginalized communities, including speakers from BirthNet, Free Food Fridge Albany, and more.
 Flyer >

 Catskill Voices: School of Education Student Blog